StanfordMIMI/Comp2Comp/README.md

 The first argument of the `__call__` function of `InferenceClass` must be the `InferencePipeline` object.
 This allows each `InferenceClass` object to access or set attributes of the `InferencePipeline` object that can be accessed by the subsequent `InferenceClass` objects in the pipeline.
 Each `InferenceClass` object should return a dictionary where the keys of the dictionary should match the keyword arguments of the subsequent `InferenceClass's` `__call__` function.
 If an `InferenceClass` object only sets attributes of the `InferencePipeline` object but does not return any value, an empty dictionary can be returned.

-Currently, Comp2Comp has two pipelines, muscle_adipose_tissue and spine_muscle_adipose_tissue, and two more pipelines, abdominal_aortic_aneurysm and contrast_phase_detection, are in progress.

 ## Current Pipelines
 - muscle_adipose_tissue
   - DICOM files within the input_path folder and subfolders of input_path will be processed.